nurmister/drugVQA/README.md

 ## Usage
 To run the training procedure,

-1. Install [requirements.txt](./requirements.txt) to set up the envirnoment.
+1. Install [requirements.txt](./requirements.txt) to set up the environment.
 2. Run the [main.py](./main.py) to train and test the model.